Comparison of Split-Step and Hamiltonian Integration Methods for Simulation of the Nonlinear Schr\"odinger Equation: Conclusion

-The accurate portrayal of soliton interactions is crucial for the simulation of interactions in soliton gas~\cite{Zakharov1971, Agafontsev2015, turitsyn2009270, turitsyn2010random}, or the fast--developing field of integrable turbulence~\cite{ZakharovEtAl2009}, both methods are well--suited for this.
-At the same time one should mention that split-step is simpler to implement and is more efficient memory--wise.
+The accurate portrayal of soliton interactions is crucial for the simulation of interactions in soliton gas~\cite{Zakharov1971, Agafontsev2015, turitsyn2009270, turitsyn2010random}, or the fast developing field of integrable turbulence~\cite{ZakharovEtAl2009}.
+Both SS2 and HIM approaches are well suited for this.
+At the same time one should mention that split-step is simpler to implement and is more efficient memory-wise.
 The split-step method is explicit, whereas HIM is an implicit method.

-As a summary, we would recommend to use Hamiltonian integration method for simulations requiring accurate description of soliton-soliton interactions or other subtle phenomena in Hamiltonian systems especially when computation time is of the essence.
+As a summary, we would recommend to use Hamiltonian integration method for simulations requiring accurate description of soliton-soliton interactions or other subtle nonlinear phenomena in Hamiltonian systems especially when computation time is of the essence.
 Relevance of fast computational algorithms for optical problems can be illustrated by paper~\cite{PLOpticsLetters2001}, \cite{korotkevich2011proof} where massively parallel algorithm for modification of NLSE was proposed and implemented.
-For multidimensional turbulence (see for instance~\cite{VladimirovaFalkovich2015}), or for high accuracy short term dynamics, the split-step scheme of the order two, and higher order split step method~\cite{Yoshida1990}, ~\cite{chung2011strong} can be the methods of choice.
+For multidimensional turbulence (see for instance~\cite{VladimirovaFalkovich2015}), or for high accuracy short term dynamics, the split-step scheme of the order two, and higher order split step methods~\cite{Yoshida1990}, \cite{chung2011strong} can be an approach of choice.